 Sun Garden Safari Tour:

-[available year round] tour of the tropical Sun Garden will introduce students to tropical plants we use every day, like bananas, chocolate, coffee, vanilla, spices, perfumes and more.
+Tour of the tropical Sun Garden will introduce students to tropical plants we use every day, like bananas, chocolate, coffee, vanilla, spices, perfumes and more.
 This tour will open their eyes to the importance of the international world.

 Outdoor Garden Exploration: